cmeiklejohn/riak_pg/README.md

 connected_members(term()) -> {ok, list(pid()) | {error, timeout}.
 ```

-You can list the groups that have been created.
+You can list the groups that have been created and currently have members.

 ```erlang
 groups() -> {ok, list(term())} | {error, timeout}
 ```

-## Issues

-The list of groups will never shrink as there is no good way to garbage collect
-the dict without race conditions.
-Should probably be changed to a CRDT map.

 ## Copyright